byu-cpe/ecen520_student/tx_sim/UART_Transmitter_sim.md

     3. Add the following statement to your report: "I have read the ECEN 520 assignment submission process and have resolved any questions I have with this process"

 <!-- Notes:
+- General note for all assignments: Make the repoprt format more clear and instruct the students to leave the question headings so it is easier to grade.
+Perhaps give an example in this first assignment so they know what is expected.
+Remove the "suggestion 1"
+  - Tell them I will penalize on spelling mistakes.
+Use a simple spell checker (VS code has one)

 - Need to help people learn how to use the GUI simulator.
 They just tried using the command line only.
 (Maybe a tutorial on how to use the GUI simulator?)
 - Need to have a way for the testbench to generate an error when there is a problem so the python file catches the error.
 - Modify the testbench to include a function (compute parity) so the students have an example of how to use a function (when they do this for the receiver testbench)